tullinge/watering-system/README.md

-# Watering system
-This is the repository for watering system at Tullinge Gymnasium Hej Hej tjo tjo
+#1 Wateringsystem at Tullinge Gymnasium